stungeye/MB-Constituency-Lookup-Experiment/README.md

 ## Manitoba Election Constituency Lookup Experiment

-Experimenting with using Google Maps address geocoding paired with the [GeoJSON constituency polygons](https://github.com/OpenDemocracyManitoba/Manitoba-Election-GeoJSON-Constituencies).
+Experiment using Google Maps address geocoding paired with the Manitoba [GeoJSON constituency polygons](https://github.com/OpenDemocracyManitoba/Manitoba-Election-GeoJSON-Constituencies).

 Given an address the code attempts to: